-Reader Comments are disabled [this is a one-man folly].
+Reader Comments are disabled for now [this is a one-man folly].
 But if you spot obscure, conflicting or redundant language in the unedited Posts, you get the credit but drop me a line.
 I read my emails.

 Praṇāmam, a deep gasshō, to every fearless hunter who stalks ‘The Great Doubt’ wherever it may lead.